pbuehler/documentation/docs/framework/framework.md

 Of the four items of a DataInputDescriptor, table is the only required information.
 If one of the other items is missing its value will be set as follows:

-  1. treename is set to tablename of the respective table item.
+  1. treename is set to `O2tablename`, where TABLENAME is the name of the respective table.
   2. resfiles is set to resfiles of the InputDirector (1. item of the InputDirector).
 If that is missing, then the value of the aod-file option is used.
 If that is missing, then "AnalysisResults.root" is used.
   3. fileregex is set to fileregex of the InputDirector (2. item of the InputDirector).
 If that is missing, then ".*" is used.